clnchn/ECE1512-2022F-ProjectRepo_YiyangShi_HsuanlingChen/README.md

 # ECE1512-2022F-ProjectRepo_YiyangShi_HsuanlingChen
 This github repository contains the Project A for ECE1512 Digital Image Processing by Yiyang Shi and HsuanLing Chen.
+The project deliverables are located in Project_A_Supp folder.

 ## About the project
 In this project, we will be focusing on the setting of knowledge distillation as a model compression technique and to explore the practicality of transfer knowledge from a larger model to a smaller one in real-world settings.
 There are two parts of the project,